felipetux/openshift-cicd/README.md

     oc create -f templates/java-pipeline.yaml -n hello-thorntail-dev

     # Create the pipeline (the application is created by the pipeline during execution)
+    # A Jenkins will be created to handle this pipeline (this is the out of the box behaviour)
     oc new-app --template java-pipeline -p PARAM_GIT_REPO=https://github.com/leandroberetta/hello-thorntail.git -p PARAM_GIT_BRANCH=master -p PARAM_APP_NAME=hello-thorntail -n hello-thorntail-dev

     # Create the test and production projects